Of inbound leads ÷ Total # Of website visitors

 The key to creating effective forms (and probably applicable to life, in general) is to never become complacent.
 Once you’ve created a website form, conducting ongoing A/B testing across multiple variables like length, CTAs, and layout will give you data about exactly which forms have higher conversion rates.
 This kind of testing can also show you where in the process people are abandoning the form and give you an idea of what you might need to improve.

 The key to effective sales and marketing is being able to see things from your visitor’s perspective, and form conversion optimization is no different.
 All the hard work and money you spent to get them onto your website should extend to your forms as well.
-Creating a more user-centric design to your forms will not only make your life easier but will also ensure that your forms (and Marketing team) don’t feel like the sad dog in the photo.
+Creating a more user-centric design to your forms ensure you make the form fill process as seamless as possible for your users.

 Chat platforms can serve many functions on your website.
 They can be used to answer questions, qualify potential leads, provide customer support, and more.
 Furthermore, they provide potential leads the opportunity to dig deeper into your solutions without the pressure of engaging with a salesperson.